Discover more from Hardcore Software by Steven Sinofsky

 In the short history of acquisitions, Microsoft could be said to have roughly three modes of venture integration.
 The most common was to simply absorb the code and team into an existing group or product.
 Microsoft just completed a series of acquisitions in graphics, for example, and those in some form (or not) went on to become parts of or team members of the underlying graphics technology for games on Windows.
 Similarly, several acquisitions were done in e-mail and networking, landing in their respective teams.

 A second type of integration, far less common, was to acquire a company in a space Microsoft hoped to lead and to put forth the product as the new leader.
 These tended to be less successful during this era, perhaps because of the way the sales efforts were transitioning to business licensing from either retail or distinct sales motions for each product.
 The company was becoming a Windows, Server, and Office machine and whole new products would struggle to fit in if they were not part of these efforts.
 A big challenge with these deals was the ever-present goal of synergy across Microsoft.
 The pressure on visible leaders to also show integration with Microsoft, especially to leverage sales efforts, was rather intense.
 Additionally, there was the pressure to build more on the next generation technologies Microsoft was building.
 SoftImage was acquired to enter the television production space for $130 million, but Microsoft lacked a structure that could capitalize to grow the asset.
-HotMail was acquired for over $500 million in 1997, and almost from the start it was a leader in email but in constant synergy negotiations with Exchange and ongoing pressure to build on Windows server.
+HotMail was acquired for over $500 million in 1997, and from the start it was a leader in free email but also in constant synergy negotiations with Exchange and ongoing pressure to build on Windows server.
 This pattern would repeat many times for many future acquisitions.
 The logic behind this integration strategy is always something along the lines of “this is a great company, but we can make it even greater.”
 In reality, most leaders seemed drawn to this approach, declaring the acquired product a new leader, because that brought with it all the attention and glory of being a leader having simply done a deal.

 A third type of integration, and by far the most difficult, was what I would call sheltered.
 The company was acquired and the product nurtured as though it was going to be a new leader, with a specific integration agenda and a strong sponsor that tightly controlled all the inbound requests for synergy.
 I hate to describe it this way, but you could picture essentially building a bubble around the team and offering outsiders (to the team) very specific points of integration.
 Executing on this strategy while not simply telling every other group to drop dead was both an act of diplomacy and heroism, and enormously self-sacrificing.
-As we know today, this is almost always the right way to do venture integration and when everyone agrees with that the painful metaphor simply goes away and is replaced by standard operating procedure.
+As we know today, this is almost always the right way to do venture integration and when everyone agrees the painful bubble is replaced by standard operating procedure.
 The logic of this mode of venture integration is easy to see — “this is a great company and we acquired it because it is great and the team should keep making it even greater, just ask where Microsoft resources could help.”
 The emotional costs of such a strategy in a company dominated by strategic synergy and sales efficiency were high and few had the clout to pull it off.

 ChrisP had the desire and clout to build a bubble around Vermeer.
 Inside the Office team we knew to basically leave FrontPage alone and unless Chris or one of the senior people came asking, we just assumed they were doing what was right.
-As the development of FrontPage 97 continued, many points of integration came about, but with few exceptions these were done through the negotiated portals through the bubble.
+As the development of FrontPage 97 continued, many points of integration came about, but with few exceptions these were done via the negotiated portals through the bubble.

-Chris and the team found themselves potentially drawn to many potentially strategic discussions, however, and those created quite a bit of stress.
+Chris and the team found themselves drawn to many potentially strategic discussions, however, and those created quite a bit of stress.
 It is easy to imagine that everyone had their sights set on either leveraging one part of FrontPage for their product or expanding the strategic importance of their technology by convincing FrontPage to adopt it.
 At the same time, few teams saw the beauty of the whole of FrontPage, an integrated view of designing, creating, and managing web sites.

 Some teams wanted to use the incredibly novel ability of FrontPage to publish pages and content to the web.
 This resulted in a technology that many of that era remember, the FrontPage Server Extensions, which became a standard offering on most web-site hosters.
 These even ran on Unix back in the day, which was quite controversial at a time when helping Windows NT to win in web hosting was key.
 Other teams wanted to add HTML editing to their tool and so it was natural to request the editor component of FrontPage as a chunk of reusable code, something that BillG would be proud of.
 Things are rarely that separable.
 Internet Explorer was also working on adding editing at the time (as was Netscape).
-Many meetings were held explaining how much more difficult WYSIWYG editing is, even if it is simply for the simple markup of HTML.
+Many meetings were held explaining how much more difficult WYSIWYG editing was, even if it was for simple HTML.
 It was clear the FrontPage team were probably the world leaders in Office-level HTML editing, which made these conversations awkward.

-The team soldiered working within the bubble that Chris had so carefully crafted.
+The team soldiered on working within the bubble that Chris had so carefully crafted.
 He was under enormous pressure and at the same time was happily coding away his features in the product.
 It was amazing.

 To help to scale the team, ChrisP also built out the program management (product management in modern Silicon Valley vernacular) function of which Vermeer came with none, say for Randy the co-founder as is common with most startups today.
 ChrisP assembled a PM team from several members of Office, with a lead from Word who had originally detailed the depth and richness of FrontPage.
 Chris also brought in a leader to build out the test function and a marketing leader, thus making Vermeer equivalent to a well-staffed Office application along the lines of the old product unit model, before Office.
-Vermeer was a self-contained unit with the functions needed to create a stand-alone product.
+Vermeer was a self-contained unit with the functions needed to create a stand-alone product and business.

 As the team would learn, bringing PM into a development centric startup was not nearly as easy as one might think.
 Our view was always that PM was there to help make development more effective and not to waste time, and importantly Apps viewed the approach to PM as something that contributed significantly to the success of Word and Excel.
 PM would often handle all those inbound requests for help and so on.
 The Vermeer developers, however, felt pretty good about their ability to select features, prioritize, and specify interaction models—after all they got this far and did well enough to be acquired.
 There was a tendency to think of PM as process over substance, a not uncommon view among many outside of how Apps had evolved the role.
 Building out the PM role while continuing to build the product, was one of the more challenging aspects of venture integration.